 Put them all in a bag and freeze them and you might end up with a big chunk of berry mush that you'll need a jack hammer to break apart.

-How to use frozen berries:
+How to use frozen blueberries (and other berries):

 - My Dairy Free Berry Mousse